Administrative divisions of the Maldives: City

 A city is an inhabited area with a population of 10,000+.
 The criteria also includes a certain level of economic development and facilities available.
 A city has a "city council" which governs over the affairs of the city, and keeps communication with the central government.
 A city will not be included within an administrative atoll.
 A city has further subdivisions called "wards" or "districts".
 A city council will also govern over any uninhabited islands or resort islands within its designated area.

-There are four cities in Maldives.
-They are Male', Addu, Fuvahmulah and Kulhudhuffushi.
+There are five cities in Maldives: Malé, Addu, Fuvahmulah, Kulhudhuffushi, and Thinadhoo.
+Thinadhoo became a city in 2023.

 Atoll

 The administrative definition of an "atoll" differs from the actual meaning of the word 'atoll'.
 While naturally, an "atoll" refers to a ring of islands, an "atoll" in the administrative sense, refers to a group of "island" class constituencies, not necessarily within the requirements of a natural atoll.
 While the majority of administrative atolls are indeed natural atolls, there are exceptions.
 Each administrative atoll has an "atoll council" which monitors the work of the "island councils" in the atoll, and keep communications with the central government.
 An atoll council also governs all uninhabited islands and resort islands in their area.

-There are 18 atolls in Maldives.
+There are 20 atolls in Maldives.